tinymce/bedrock/README.md

 ## Using selenium standalone machine

+`bedrock-auto` accepts a `--useSelenium` flag to lift the browser driver burden out unto a docker container.

 For local testing you can leverage docker and connect to a local standalone machine.

-Start a `selenium` docker in your local environment
+Start a `selenium/standalone` docker in your local environment:

 `docker run -d --net=host --shm-size="2g" selenium/standalone-chrome:latest`.

-You can start a remote selenium docker but bedrock does not play nice withh this setup as it requires a server being accesible to the webdriver
+You can start a remote selenium docker but bedrock does not play nice with this setup as it requires a server being accesible to the webdriver

-`docker run -d -p 4445:4444 -p 7900:7900 --shm-size="2g" selenium/standalone-chrome:latest`
+`docker run -d -p 4444:4444 -p 7900:7900 --shm-size="2g" selenium/standalone-chrome:latest`

 * Make sure that your por 4444 and port 7900 are not in use when running `--net=host`